wsc92/dotfiles/README.md

 # An Arch Linux Hyprland Configuration w/ installer

 ### This is all deprecated, and does not work im working on fixing it.
-+ It is still a WIP so *ONLY* install if you know what you are doing in Arch and Qtile
++ It is still a WIP so *ONLY* install if you know what you are doing in Arch and hyprland
 + Always browse the source in the scripts before installing blindly!! 😄

 ### Installation